 Illness, stress, and other factors can cause too many hairs to enter the resting (telogen) phase of the hair growth cycle, and it produces a dramatic increase in the amount of hair shed (effluvium), usually without bald patches.
 In many cases, telogen effluvium usually resolves in a few months on its own.

 Caused by fungal infection, tinea capitis is characterized by patches of scaling that can spread and result in broken hair, redness, swelling, and even oozing on the scalp.
 This contagious disease is most common in children, and oral medication will be given to cure it.

 Children, and sometimes adults, will twist or pull their hair, brows, or lashes until they come out.
 Oftentimes this is just a bad habit that gets better when the harmful effects of the habit are explained.

 This rare disorder can cause patchy hair loss and associated itching and/or pain.
 Inflammation around the hair follicle causes damage, scarring, and permanent hair loss in the affected area.

 Many men and women use chemical treatments on their hair, including dyes, tints, bleaches, straighteners, and permanent waves.
 These treatments rarely damage hair if they are done correctly.
-However, the hair can become weak and break if any of these chemicals are used too often.
-If hair becomes brittle from chemical treatments, it is best to stop until the hair grows out.

 It is not only helping to reduce the hair fallout, but also to stimulate a new hair growth and increase the thickness of the hair.
 This kind of mesotherapy supplies the hair bulb with nutritive minerals.